-- Psychologists can also provide treatment and support to enable your recovery from depression and prevent relapse using evidence-based treatments such as Cognitive Behaviour Therapy (CBT), Mindfulness, Acceptance and Commitment Therapy (ACT), and Schema Therapy.
+- Psychologists can also provide treatment and support to enable your recovery from depression and prevent relapse using evidence-based treatments such as CBT therapy or Cognitive Behaviour Therapy, Mindfulness, ACT Therapy or Acceptance and Commitment Therapy, and Schema Therapy.

 Most people start to notice an improvement after or about two to six weeks, depending on the type of treatment.

-If you are unsure you are suffering from depression and would like to discuss your issues or ask any questions to a psychologist call Brisbane City Psychologists today.
+If you are unsure you are suffering from depression make an appointment to see your GP or psychologist.

 Preventing Depression Relapse